Mendocino Brewing Company: Background

 The Hopland Brewery was founded in 1983 by homebrewers Michael Laybourn and Norman Franks who purchased the brewing equipment of the closed New Albion Brewing Company.
 Former New Albion brewers, Jack McAuliffe and Don Barkley, were hired to operate the brewery.
-The flagship beer was named Red Tail Ale, named after both the beer's color and also a local hymn titled "The Redtail Hawk".
+The flagship beer was named Red Tail Ale, named after both the beer's color and also a local hymn titled "The Redtail Hawk", written by Kate Wolf.
 The company continued to name all its beer varieties after birds.

 Opened on August 14, 1983, the Hopland Brewery was the first California brewpub ‒ a brewery licensed to sell both its own beer and food at the same location ‒ as well as the second in the United States.

 In 2014, Northwest Labor Press listed Mendocino Brewing as the only unionized craft brewery they could find.
 The Ukiah facility was represented by the Teamsters.

 Mendocino Brewing Company ceased operations in January 2018.
 In March 2019, investors and several former employees announced that they had re-started operations and brewed Red Tail Ale and Eye of the Hawk for limited, local distribution.